zkysfls/2025-sbdd-benchmark/README.md

-# Structure-based Drug Design Benchmark: Do 3D Methods Really Dominate?
+# Beyond Affinity: A Benchmark of 1D, 2D, and 3D Methods Reveals Critical Trade-offs in Structure-Based Drug Design

 This repository hosts an open-source benchmark for Structure-based Drug Design, to facilitate the transparent and reproducible evaluation of algorithmic advances in molecular optimization.
 This repository supports 15 Structure-based Drug Design algorithms on 4 tasks categories.